Nineteen Eighty-Four (1984 film): Score controversy

-In 1999, Muldowney's complete orchestral score (24 tracks in total) was released on a special limited edition CD album under the title Nineteen Eighty-Four: The Music of Oceania, to commemorate the film's 15th anniversary.
+In 1999 Muldowney's complete orchestral score (24 tracks in total) was released on a special limited edition CD album under the title Nineteen Eighty-Four: The Music of Oceania, to commemorate the film's 15th anniversary.
 The CD booklet featured previously unseen production photographs and artwork as well as liner notes by Radford.

 As of today, Metro-Goldwyn-Mayer owns the film's rights worldwide since they own both the Atlantic Releasing Corporation and the Virgin Films catalogues, and on their DVD release in North America in 2003, the film's colour is restored to a normal level of saturation and the Eurythmics contributions to the score were removed entirely and replaced with Muldowney's musical cues as Radford had originally intended—although both Eurythmics and Muldowney are still jointly credited in the opening and closing titles.
 This DVD release was quickly discontinued and currently remains out of print.
 This version had previously been shown by Channel 4 in the UK in the late 1980s.
 However, while the MGM DVD release of the film in the UK in 2004 features the desaturated visuals, it has the mixed Eurythmics/Muldowney soundtrack on the English- and French-language audio tracks, but the purely Muldowney soundtrack on the German- and Spanish-language audio tracks.

 In 2013 the film was re-released on DVD in North America by TGG Direct on a double feature with Megaville (1990), under licence from MGM.
 This DVD release also features the original mix of Eurythmics/Muldowney soundtracks, as well as the theatrical desaturated colour palette.
 In 2015 the film was released on Blu-ray in North America by Twilight Time in a limited 3,000 copy run, again, licensed by MGM.
 This release features the Eurythmics/Muldowney Soundtrack on one audio channel and Muldowney's orchestral score on another, as well as keeping true to the original colour scheme.

 The version of the film which has been released on digital download services is the 2015 HD edition.
 It is available only with the original Eurythmics/Muldowney soundtrack.

-The 2019 Criterion Collection release of the film contains both the Eurythmics soundtrack and the original score composed by Dominic Muldowney.
+The 2019 Criterion Collection release of the film features the original colour scheme (with a transfer supervised by the cinematographer Roger Deakins) and includes both the Eurythmics soundtrack and the original score composed by Dominic Muldowney.

 Awards

-The film won the Best British Film of the Year award at the Evening Standard British Film Awards.
+It won the Best British Film of the Year award at the Evening Standard British Film Awards.
 It also won The Golden Tulip Award at the 1985 Istanbul International Film Festival.